Guide

 Gloss Mirror-like Very high (shows flaws) Statement woodwork, metal radiators

 Eggshell gives a refined look and hides minor flaws better than shinier finishes.
-If you want a super soft, high-end feel, go matt—just keep a small pot for touch-ups.
+If you want a soft, high-end feel, go matt — just keep a small pot for touch-ups.

 Kitchens